Bianca Beauchamp: Career

-Beauchamp soon appeared in photoshoots for Bizarre, Marquis, Nightlife, Penthouse, Playboy, Skin Two, and Whiplash, while working at McDonald's, a video store, a sex shop and as a strip-club waitress until her fetish modelling career was fully established.
+Beauchamp soon appeared in photoshoots for Bizarre, Marquis, Nightlife, Penthouse, Playboy, Skin Two, and Whiplash, while working at McDonald's, a video store, a sex shop, and as a strip club waitress until her fetish modeling career was fully established.

-In January 2007, Beauchamp became the first model to appear on the front cover of Bizarre magazine six times, and later in the same year represented Hype Energy at the 2007 Canadian Grand Prix.
-Her photos have also been in several Playboy Special Edition issues, including the cover of a Book of Lingerie issue.
+In January 2007, Beauchamp became the first model to appear on the front cover of Bizarre magazine six times.
+Later that same year, she represented Hype Energy at the 2007 Canadian Grand Prix.
+Her photos have been in several Playboy Special Edition issues, including the cover of a Book of Lingerie issue.
 She has also been on the cover of the Playboy Girls of Canada calendar twice.
 In partnership with her website and Ritual Entertainment, she portrayed the character Elexis Sinclaire for the video game SiN Episodes.

 In January 2008, Beauchamp was named 31st in Askmen.com's Top 99 Women of the Year, a popular "Hot List" for celebrities.
-The following year, she improved her ranking to 24th.
-In January 2009, she appeared on the cover of Bizarre magazine, her 9th cover for the UK magazine, confirming her lead as the model who appeared the most times on Bizarre.
+The following year, her ranking increased to 24th.
+In January 2009, she once again appeared on the cover of Bizarre magazine, her 9th cover for the UK magazine, confirming her lead as the model who appeared the most times on Bizarre.

 Books and film

-In 2006, Beauchamp released the self-published book Bianca Beauchamp – Fetish Sex Symbol which focuses on her modelling career as a latex fetish model.
+In 2006, Beauchamp released the self-published book Bianca Beauchamp – Fetish Sex Symbol, which focuses on her modeling career as a latex fetish model.

-In 2007, she released her film Bianca Beauchamp: All Access, a reality-documentary directed and edited by her partner Martin Perreault.
-The 85-minute film was premiered at Fantasia Film Festival in July 2007 and issued as a 2-disc Special Edition DVD in September 2007.
+In 2007, Beauchamp released her film Bianca Beauchamp: All Access, a reality documentary directed and edited by her partner, Perreault.
+The 85-minute film was premiered at Fantasia Film Festival in July 2007 and was issued as a 2-disc special edition DVD in September 2007.
 The film was acquired by distributor HALO 8 Entertainment at the Fantasia Festival and was slated for a wide release in North America on January 29, 2008.

 In August 2008, Beauchamp premiered Bianca Beauchamp All Access 2: Rubberised at the Montreal Fetish Weekend, with full red carpet treatment and a sold-out theatre.
 The DVD was released the same day.
 In 2014, she appeared along with Daniel Baldwin, Ron Jeremy, Michael Madsen, and Malcolm McDowell in the slasher film Lady Psycho Killer.